seyedsaberi/Simplex/Readme.md

 A brief description of each file:

 main.py : This file constructs a simulated simplex with arbitrary noise and dimension.
 Then generates random samples from the simplex.
 Then uses these samples to estimate vertices of the simplex based on our proposed algorithm.
-Finally, calculate the precision of our algorithm by comparing its results with the true vertices.
+Finally, calculates the precision of our algorithm by comparing its results with the true vertices.

 gmgroup.py : This file tests our proposed algorithm on a biological dataset.(
 S. S. Shen-Orr, R. Tibshirani, P. Khatri, D. L. Bodian, F. Staedtler, N. M. Perry, T. Hastie, M. M. Sarwal, M. M. Davis, and A. J. Butte, “Cell type–specific gene expression differences in complex tissues,” Nature methods, vol. 7, no. 4, p.
 287, 2010.